Security

 If you discover a security vulnerability in LeakBar, please report it to:

 Please include a description of the issue, steps to reproduce, and your assessment of impact.
-We will acknowledge receipt within 5 business days and aim to resolve confirmed issues promptly.
-A formal disclosure policy with coordinated disclosure timelines is forthcoming.
+LeakBar does not operate a public bug bounty program.
+We aim to acknowledge receipt within 5 business days and resolve confirmed issues promptly through coordinated disclosure.